AlexMJelly/rsschool-cv/cv.md

 * GitHub: AlexMJelly
 ### **About me**
 I'm working as a transport logistics manager in the international company.
 Last few years were quite competetive in my sphere, but I think, that I'm ready for new challenges.
 I got good soft-skills and readiness for any changes as in the working sphere, so in my life.
+#### **Skills and experience**
+JS/FE.
+Stage 0 in RS.School is my first experience in IT learning, currently I have only non-IT skills and experince.
+But I think, that my current experience will help a lot in the future.